mongodb-developer/LangGraph-MongoDB-Demo/README.md

 # LangGraph-MongoDB-Demo 🦜
 This MongoDB / LangGraph demo will allow you to:  Use real, structured data to build an interactive, visual representation of relationships.
 Identify patterns and insights from customer support data.
-Enhance the demo by showcasing how MongoDB’s flexibility with data structure integrates with LangGraph’s visualization and analysis tools
+Enhance the demo by showcasing how MongoDB’s flexibility with data structure integrates with LangGraph’s visualization and analysis tools * Assumes you have LangGraph Studio installed https://studio.langchain.com/

 Here’s a step-by-step guide to set up a new project directory for your MongoDB and LangGraph integration: